alminisl/Blog/content/blog/productivity-part-one.md

 ---
-title: Developer productivity (part 1)
+title: Productivity as a Software Engineer (part 1)
 date: 2021-01-18T19:53:07.625Z
 description: Some interesting links
 ---